QuickBase/interview-demos/ai-api/README.md

 Create a TypeScript service that analyzes TypeScript files for dependency complexity and provides intelligent analysis using an LLM.

-- Build a service that reads and parses TypeScript files to extract import statements and dependency relationships
+- Build a program that reads and parses TypeScript files to extract import statements and dependency relationships
 - **Integrate with an LLM** to analyze the dependency relationships and provide insights about potential circular dependencies
 - Return a structured analysis about dependency complexity, tightly coupled modules, and refactoring recommendations
 - Handle various import formats and edge cases in TypeScript import syntax